This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-This twice baked potato casserole is a real game-changer for potato lovers.
-First, you bake the potato until it’s perfectly tender.
-Then, you scoop out the insides and mash them with butter, sour cream, milk, bacon, cheese, and an egg for extra creaminess.
-The mashed mixture goes into a 10-ounce ramekin, topped with more cheese, and baked again until it’s golden and bubbly.
-This single serving version is just right for one person, making it a perfect, no-waste, comforting dish that’s easy to whip up.
+If you love potatoes, this mini twice-baked potato casserole is a must-try.
+I start by baking a russet potato until it’s tender, then mash the insides with butter, sour cream, milk, bacon, cheese, and an egg for extra richness.
+The mixture goes into a 10-ounce ramekin, topped with more cheese, and baked again until golden and bubbly.
+It’s perfectly portioned for one, so there’s no burden of leftovers—just a warm, comforting dish that’s easy to make.

 Ingredients